 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An eligible student under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

 - The right to inspect and review the student's education records within 45 days after the day ÃØÉ«´«Ã½ receives a request for access.
-A student should submit to the Chief Campus Student Affairs Officer on their home campus (the Associate Dean of Student Services) a written request that identifies the record(s) the student wishes to inspect.
+A student should submit to the Chief Campus Student Affairs Officer on their home campus (the Associate Dean of Student Affairs) a written request that identifies the record(s) the student wishes to inspect.
 A meeting will be scheduled within a reasonable period of time, at which time the records may be reviewed.

 - The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 A student who wishes to ask the College to amend a record should first bring this request to the Chief Campus Student Affairs Officer on their home campus (the Associate Dean of Student Services), who will discuss the matter with the student and attempt to arrive at a mutually acceptable resolution.
 If an agreement cannot be reached, the student will be notified of the decision and their right to a hearing.
 The student may then request a hearing to challenge the contents of the record.
 Additional information regarding the hearing procedures is outlined in the College Student Records Policy and will be provided to the student when notified of the right to a hearing.